codio-content/MySQL-Creating_databases_and_inserting_data/.guides/content/Creating-SQL-databases-d873.md

 ### Alternate syntax

-Databases can also be created with the `CREATE SCHEMA db_name` alternate syntax:
+Databases can also be created with the `CREATE SCHEMA db_name;` alternate syntax:

 ```
 mysql> CREATE SCHEMA database_name;